inakivazquez/docker_rl/README.md

 1. Select a working directory for your project in your host computer (e.g. `rl-scripts`) and move there.
 This directory will be mapped inside the container in the path `/home/rl/my_scripts`.
 2. Download in that directory the `compose.yaml` file from github.

-3. Execute one of the below options, depending on your system (it may be necessary to use `sudo` preceding the docker commands).
+3. Execute one of the below options, depending on your system, to create the container (default name is `rltrain`).
+It may be necessary to use `sudo` preceding the docker commands in Linux.
 > [!NOTE]
 > It may take some minutes to download the image the first time.